 How We Decided to Not Do Santa

-From the beginning of our marriage, we knew that neither of us was super interested in perpetuating the Santa myth with our kids.
+From the beginning of our marriage, we knew that neither of us was super interested in doing the Santa thing with our kids.
 I have zero problem with other families doing Santa, but as we talked through it, it felt more and more right for our family to skip it.
-Here are 5 reasons why!
+Here are 7 reasons why!

 We work hard to try to create a culture of trust in our family.
 We try to be open and honest, even when it comes to more difficult topics like racism or sex.
 We hope our kids always feel comfortable coming to us with questions.

-That’s NOT to say that if you do the Santa thing that your kids won’t trust you once they find out the truth.
-I know PLENTY of people who believed in Santa, and were perfectly happy to accept it as a happy myth as they got older.
-But not dealing with it feels easier for our family.
+That’s certainly NOT to say that if you do the Santa thing that your kids won’t trust you once they find out the truth.
+I know plenty of people who believed in Santa, and were perfectly happy to accept it as a happy myth as they got older.
+We just didn’t want to deal with the added dimension of explanation for our family.

 Another biggie is that I didn’t want my kids seeing Santa give some children bikes or video game systems, and only give others a small toy.
 Inequity is all too present in our society; I want to make sure my kids know that that’s not because of the inherent worth of different children.
-Instead, it’s because of the choices PEOPLE make, and we can work to overcome that to bring greater equity to all.
+Instead, it’s because of the choices people make, and often privilege.

 Basically, I didn’t need a mythological Santa validating biases and inequities created by society, especially when it came to children of color.

-I also didn’t really have any desire for some dude from the North Pole to take credit for my gifts!
+This may sound selfish, but I don’t really have any desire for some dude from the North Pole to take credit for my gifts!
 Part of the fun of Christmas is doing the gifting, and seeing the gratitude and appreciation when someone opens yours.
 I wanted my kids to be able to experience both sides of that.